top of page

 With undying love, to my husband.
 Christmas 2013

-In a letter to his wife, sure and seasoned,
+In a letter to his wife, a Japanese poet said

-he said, I will be back.
-I will cross channels
+I will be back, and, I will cross channels

-And for the rest of her years, his flannel
+And for the rest of their years, his flannel

 if not one heartbeat measured out